Find a selection of media appearances of ACES affiliates below.

-The faculty of Social and Behavioural science did three interviews with Jonathan Zeitlin about the progress of Brexit.
+The Faculty of Social and Behavioural science made three interviews with Jonathan Zeitlin about the progress of Brexit.
 Read the three interviews here:

 In this episode of the Visions of Europe lecture series, ACES invited EU-expert Anand Menon to discuss the future of UK-EU relations after Brexit.

 In this lecture, Anand Menon briefly examines why the UK voted to leave the EU and why it has proved so difficult for the UK to actually exit the EU.
 He especially looked ahead: what are the social and economic prospects for the UK after Brexit, in the short and the longer-term, and what are the possible scenarios for future trade and regulatory relations with the EU?

 The Visions of Europe lecture series brings prominent European policy makers and academics to Amsterdam to address urgent European and global issues.

 In the run-up to the European Parliamentary elections, ACES Director Jonathan Zeitlin gave multiple interviews on the functioning of the EU, the European Parliament and reasons for people to vote or not.

 Read one of the articles published by Het Eindhovens Dagblad here.

 Following the European Parliamentary elections, ACELG director Christina Eckes was invited by the Dutch news programme 'NOS Nieuwsuur' to analyse the election results and their impact on the political dynamics within the EU in the coming years.